-- The U.K. could fall to 10th place, with France out from the top 10, and Italy out from the top 20 entirely, as they’re overtaken by faster-growing economies like Mexico, Turkey, and Vietnam (respectively).
+- The U.K. could drop to tenth place, with France potentially cut from the top 10, and Italy falling from the top 20.
+They are projected to be overtaken by countries with faster-growing economies like Mexico, Turkey, and Vietnam (respectively).

-Emerging markets will drive global financial growth, and will progressively increase their share of world gross domestic product, according to an analysis of World Bank economic projection data.
+The global economy could more than double in size by 2050, far outstripping population growth, thanks to continued technology-driven productivity improvements.
+Emerging markets will drive global financial growth, and will progressively increase their share of world gross domestic product, based on an analysis of World Bank economic projection data.
 The global economy is projected to approximately double in size by 2042, growing at an annual average rate of around 2.6% between 2016 and 2050.

 While looking at Gross domestic product measured at market exchange rates (MERs), one doesn’t see quite such a radical shift in international economic power, representing the lower average price levels in emerging economies.

-Some emerging economies will take center stage by 2050.
-The economies of countries like Indonesia, Brazil, and Mexico are likely to be bigger than those of the United Kingdom and France, while Egypt and Pakistan could feasibly overtake Italy and Canada.
-With regards to growth, Vietnam, India, and Bangladesh may be the quickest growing economies over the period to 2050, averaging an increase of around 5% annually.
+By 2050 economies like Indonesia, Brazil, and Mexico are likely to be bigger than those of the United Kingdom and France, while Egypt and Pakistan could overtake Italy and Canada.
+With regards to growth, Vietnam, India, and Bangladesh may be the most rapidly growing economies from 2015-2050, averaging an increase of around 5% annually.